petruswagnavian/cse15l-lab-reports/lab1.md

 1c. ```cd el.txt``` (path to a file)

 ![image](https://github.com/petruswagnavian/cse15l-lab-reports/assets/141669683/d8dfe400-c856-4875-8b66-9e0391fd8bd6)
-- The working directory when this command was run was: /home/lecture1/messages
+- The working directory when this command was run was ```/home/lecture1/messages```
-- The command "cd el.txt" results in an error, and nothing happens.
-The argument specified for the command was "el.txt" which is a file.
+- The command ```cd el.txt``` results in an error, and nothing happens.
+The argument specified for the command was ```el.txt```, which is a file.
-- The output is an error because the command "cd" in general can only be used for changing to a directory. "cd" stands for "Change Directory".
+- The output is an error because the command ```cd``` in general can only be used for changing to a directory. ```cd``` stands for "Change Directory".
 So the path that is to be specified as an argument in the command should be a directory for the command to be used properly.

 ---

-2a. ls (no arguments)
+2a. ```ls``` (no arguments)

 ![image](https://github.com/petruswagnavian/cse15l-lab-reports/assets/141669683/ecfa934d-cb72-47e2-8edd-401fa76ce3bc)
-- The working directory when this command was run was: /home/lecture1
+- The working directory when this command was run was: ```/home/lecture1```
-- The command "ls" without any arguments simply lists the files and folders in the path that the current working directory currently is.
+- The command ```ls``` without any arguments simply lists the files and folders in the path that the current working directory currently is.
 In this case, since the current working directory is /home/lecture1, then the command lists the files and folders in lecture1, which is "Hello.class", "Hello.java", "messages", and "README".
 The current working directory is not changed.
 - The output is not an error.

 2b. ls messages/ (path to directory)